GSC-2023/Flutter_App/README.md

 Breakify also incorporates the social element by showing other friends who are on breaks as well.
-The user can then simply click on the name of their friend to set up a meet with them.
+The user can then simply click on the name of their friend which is linked to Telegram to schedule set up a meet with them.

 Breakify also features a walk feature, which uses the Google Maps API to generate a walking route to a notable landmark based on a user-specified duration.